mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 #### When the picker closes automatically

 #### When the picker is manually closed

+When the user presses <kbd class="key">Escape</kbd> or clicks outside the picker, we call `onAccept` with the last

+- if the last view has been completed, we call `onAccept` with the current value.
+- if the last view has not been completed, we call `onAccept` with the last validated value

 #### When a value is validated using the action bar